JeedomConnect-Team/JeedomConnectDoc/docs/en_EN/privacy.md

 ## 5. Health and Activity Management

-JeedomConnect may need to access physical activity data to report to your smart home server whether you are walking, cycling, driving, etc.No health data is used by the application.
+JeedomConnect may need to access physical activity data to report to your smart home server whether you are walking, cycling, driving, etc.
+No health data is used nor stored by the application.

 ## 6. Access to Photos and Files